-The College of Commerce and Business Administration maintains an Advising Center in which all Pre-Business Freshmen and Sophomore students are advised.
+The College of Commerce and Business Administration maintains an Advising Center in which all Freshman and Sophomore students are advised.
 In addition, all first-time transfer students are advised in the Center.
-Juniors and Seniors who have met the requirements of the Pre-Business Program and have been admitted into one of the College's five majors are advised by a faculty member from that major.
-Advisor assignments are made at the time of admission into the major.
+Juniors and Seniors who have completed all lower division courses with the appropriate GPA and have been reclassified into one of the College's five majors are advised by a faculty member from that major.
+Advisor assignments are made at the time of reclassification into the major.